Streptavidin: Comparison to avidin

 Streptavidin is not the only protein capable of binding to biotin with high affinity.
 Avidin is the other most notable biotin-binding protein.
 Originally isolated from egg yolk, avidin only has 30% sequence identity to streptavidin, but almost identical secondary, tertiary and quaternary structure.
 Avidin has a higher affinity for biotin (K_{d} ~ 10^{−15} M) but in contrast to streptavidin, avidin is glycosylated, positively charged, has pseudo-catalytic activity (avidin can enhance the alkaline hydrolysis of an ester linkage between biotin and a nitrophenyl group) and has a higher tendency for aggregation.
 On the other hand, streptavidin is the better biotin-conjugate binder; avidin has a lower binding affinity than streptavidin when biotin is conjugated to another molecule, despite avidin having the higher affinity for free, unconjugated biotin.
 Because streptavidin lacks any carbohydrate modification and has a near-neutral pI, it has the advantage of much lower nonspecific binding than avidin.
-Deglycosylated avidin (NeutrAvidin) is more comparable to the size, pI, and nonspecific binding of streptavidin.
+Deglycosylated avidin (NeutrAvidin) is more comparable to the size, pI, and low nonspecific binding of streptavidin.